 Previous work based on the FIRE-2 simulations has shown that a continuous supply of gas radially transporting from the inner circum-galactic medium (iCGM) allows for observed SFRs to be maintained \citep{trapp22, hafen22}.
-In brief, we found that these galaxies show a sharp gaseous disk edge, with HI column densities dropping 4-5 orders of magnitude within $\lesssim$10 kpc.
-Gas joins the disk from the CGM at time/azimuthally-averaged radial speeds of $\sim$10-20 km/s along trajectories at small, but nonzero angles ($\sim$15\textdegree) above the disk plane.
-This gas joins in the outer half of the gaseous disk, predominantly a few kpc inside of the gaseous disk edge.
-Once within the disk, gas slows down to average radial speeds of a few km/s ($\sim$1-5 km/s).
+In brief, we found that these galaxies show a sharp gaseous disc edge, with HI column densities dropping 4-5 orders of magnitude within $\lesssim$10 kpc.
+Gas joins the disc from the CGM at time/azimuthally-averaged radial speeds of $\sim$10-20 km/s along trajectories at small, but nonzero angles ($\sim$15\textdegree) above the disc plane.
+This gas joins in the outer half of the gaseous disc, predominantly a few kpc inside of the gaseous disc edge.
+Once within the disc, gas slows down to average radial speeds of a few km/s ($\sim$1-5 km/s).
 Averaged over time, these flows roughly correspond to the SFRs of these galaxies ($\sim$ 2-3 \MFunit).
 This overall trend has intrinsically large variations in time and space.
 The instantaneous velocity of the gas is higher, with a typical dispersion of the cold gas around 10 km/s \citep{chan22} and deviations up to $\sim$ 40-60 km/s, showing strong oscillatory behavior both spatially and temporally.

-Gas outside the disk is largely co-rotating with the disk edge, but it is not fully rotationally supported.
+Gas outside the disc is largely co-rotating with the disc edge, but it is not fully rotationally supported.
 This gas will therefore radially transport inwards, without the need for additional torque.
 However, it still loses a small amount of angular momentum as it moves inwards and gains angular momentum just before settling into full rotational support.
-Once inside the disk, radially transporting gas is strongly co-rotating and is on average fully rotationally supported at all radii.
+Once inside the disc, radially transporting gas is strongly co-rotating and is on average fully rotationally supported at all radii.
 Given the average radial transport speeds, it must therefore be losing angular momentum.
 Identifying the sources of torque responsible for these changes in angular momentum will give insight into how these galaxies evolve and what ultimately governs their growth.
 Note that caution is needed when interpreting changes in angular momentum as inflow/outflow.
-This is expected to hold well for homogenous, well-mixed gas in slowly decaying circular orbits and should therefore hold for gas in the late-time disks considered in this study.
+This is expected to hold well for homogenous, well-mixed gas in slowly decaying circular orbits and should therefore hold for gas in the late-time discs considered in this study.
 It will not generally apply, particularly for gas that is already strongly inflowing/outflowing.